uber/peloton/docs/tutorial.md

-# Tutorial
+# Peloton Tutorial

 This tutorial will walk you step-by-step through using Peloton:

-- Start a local minicluster (local cluster with peloton running)
+* Start a local minicluster (local cluster with peloton running)
-- Install Peloton CLI
+* Install Peloton CLI
+* HelloWorld Example
     - Create a Resource Pool
     - Create a HelloWorld job
     - Check job status
     - List all job instances
     - Check the logs for a particular instance
+* Elastic Resource Pool Example (coming soon)

 ## Start a minicluster